-Starting a new school is a daunting prospect, so our Head of Sixth Form Girls, Mrs Jen Hart, answers some FAQs.
-If you have any other questions which aren’t covered here please contact her.
+Starting a new school is a daunting prospect, so our Head of Sixth Form Girls answers some FAQs.
+If you have any other questions which aren’t covered here please contact the Admissions team.

 1. How will I fit in with the other girls?